12/12/2019

 It is also best practice right after forfeiture to capture an inventory and photographic record of all the goods in situ, ideally taken by a third party.
 If the tenant does sue, they can only do so for the value of the goods, not for their replacement value (another good reason for a photographic record).

-For advice on any of these issues email our debt recovery expert Richard Anderson on richard.anderson@beswicks.com or phone 01782 205000.
+We understand that you may need support from a professional before you proceed.
+For advice on any of these issues surrounding a tenant’s possessions after forfeiting a commercial lease, email our debt recovery expert Richard Anderson at debtrecovery@beswicks.com or phone 01782 205000.
+For more information on the above, visit our debt recovery page.